 Protect your garden from critters – Rabbits

 Back home, I remember my parents used to have to deal with rabbit invasions, as they used to call it.
 Although it is rather easy to keep rabbits away from your garden since they’re shy creatures and can’t climb, they can become a problem if not dealt with.
 Rabbits repopulate rapidly and worst of all, they have a large appetite that overcomes their fear of humans or natural predators.
-Your beans, peppers an lettuce will get decimated if rabbits enter your garden.
+Your beans, peppers, and lettuce will get decimated if rabbits enter your garden.

-- Create a spicy mix and spray your plants with it.
+1. Create a spicy mix and spray your plants with it.
 There are various nonpoisonous deterrents you can spray on and around your plants to keep rabbits away.
 Mix vinegar with water and powdered cayenne pepper and spray it on the surface of fruits and vegetables.
 The rabbits won’t go near it because they hate the smell.
 Spreading coyote urine is also an effective method of keeping rabbits away from your garden.

-- Use raised garden beds.
+2. Use raised garden beds.
 If you use a raised garden bed, the rabbits will stay away from your garden because they have a natural fear of being exposed.
 These are animals that like staying low and secluded in the grass to avoid being spotted by birds of prey.